PREMIUM WOOD SELECTIONS

 The below descriptions are for the different wood types that we offer.
-These are industry staples and each one has its own distinct look and properties.
+Each one has its own distinct look and properties—giving you the freedom to choose a material that perfectly matches your style and space.
 Interested in a different wood type?
 Please contact us directly to inquire further.

 Alder has mostly straight grains and is uniformly textured.
 Light brown in color with reddish-brown tinges.
 It takes stain well and due to its smooth grain it also takes paint well.
-The 'knotty' variety has knots and some streaking, giving a rustic look. (only recommended for staining)
+The 'knotty' variety has knots and some streaking, giving a rustic look.
+Alder is a fine wood that is only recommended for staining.

 Shown in: Natural